SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/entity_changes_en.md

 Thrown projectiles will be set on fire if their shooter is on fire.

 ### {% href_link 🚼️ | More babies %}
-All (scalable) non-ageable mobs have a 5% chance to spawn as a small mob.
+All (scalable) non-ageable mobs have a 5% chance to spawn as a small mob, including {% symlink slime, Slimes %} and {% symlink magma_cube, Magma Cubes %}.

 For balancing and fun reasons, some mobs have unique behaviors:
 - Baby {% symlink skeleton, Skeletons %} wield a {% symlink trumpet, Trumpet %} for causing ear bleeding to mobs around.